prg318/tmux-urlscan/README.md

 ```
 Default: `-c -d`

-> With this option you can change the default key binding.
+> With this option you can change the key binding.
 ```sh
 set-option -g @urlscan-key 'X'
 ```